MarcusGastaldello/FRICOSIPY/README.rst

   2024-01-00 14:00      274.56      8.71       66.22      672.18      0.00      0.12
 ====================  ==========  =========  =========  ==========  ========  ========

-The '*create_METEO.py*' utility program can then convert it into NetCDF format.
+The '*create_METEO.py*' utility program can then convert it into NetCDF format, if required.

     .. code-block:: console